Verolia/GitHubActions_testing/README.md

     - Tests verify that MainDbContext can connect, migrations are correct, and database queries work.
     - After tests finish, the database container is removed automatically.

+## Note
-Note: this is not exactly the same as running Docker-Compose Up --build, because the GitHub Actions workflow doesn’t start all services at once like the local docker-compose setup will.
+- This is not exactly the same as running Docker-Compose Up --build, because the GitHub Actions workflow doesn’t start all services at once like the local docker-compose setup will.
 Each job or service runs in isolation unless explicitly linked.
 The database created for integration tests is temporary and only exists for the duration of the workflow.
 It will be removed automatically after tests finish.
 The workflow focuses on build, tests, and basic integration, not on fully running the app stack.

+Could be a good idea to check manually sometimes:
+- docker-compose up --build
+- manual full pipeline testing through browser